grigorgeous/sqldatareader-mapper/README.md

 Either commands, from Package Manager Console or .NET Core CLI, will download and install SqlDataReaderMapper and all required dependencies (e.g., [FastMember](https://www.nuget.org/packages/FastMember/)).

 ### Copyright
-Copyright © 2019 Grigory and contributors
+Copyright © 2019 Grigory and contributors.

 ### License
 SqlDataReaderMapper is licensed under GPL-3.0.
 Refer to LICENSE for more information.

+### What's next
+I'm planning to get rid of the external dependencies to make this mapper much simpler and more lightweight.